, , , ,

 threat to public health and safety,” said Brad Bench, acting special agent in charge of HSI Seattle.
 “The public should be aware that these synthetic drugs are just as dangerous, and now just as illegal, as similar controlled substances.”

-Dimov and other defendants face a maximum sentence of 20 years in prison and a fine of $1 million.
+Dimov and the other defendants face a maximum sentence of 20 years in prison and a fine of $1 million.
 They are also charged with illegal importation, smuggling, distributing misbranded drugs, and money laundering.
-Trial is set for July 10 in U.S. District Court.
+The trial is set for July 10 in the U.S. District Court.
+You can seek help from the immigration bailbond, and to learn more about immigration bonds, check out this site, immigrationbond.com.

-As of Friday, additional information about Dimov’s presence on Molokai was not yet released by federal authorities, and the Molokai Police Department as they waited for the bondsman in Fairfield County, CT, who assisted in the arrest, had no comment.
+As of Friday, additional information about Dimov’s presence on Molokai was not yet released by federal authorities, and the Molokai Police Department, who assisted in the arrest, had no comment.
+Arrested individuals who are looking for bail bonds may consider getting help from a bail bondsman or a bail bonds agent like this bondsman in Fairfield County, CT.

 New Laws Made Drug Illegal